 Local laws and guidelines are for the benefit and protection of the community as well as these animals.
 It is important for the protection of all, even the dogs, that local governances are followed.
 However if you have been involved in an incident call the experts at

-Nadrich and Cohen for assistance in dealing with your specific situation.
+Nadrich & Cohen Accident Injury Lawyers for assistance in dealing with your specific situation.